Vital Farms Egg Labels Explained

 What Legally Required Actually Means

-Legally Required means what a label or certification is formally obligated to promise under regulations or a third-party standard.
+Legally Required refers to what a label or certification must promise under regulation or a defined third-party standard.

-It Does Not Guarantee what consumers may assume the words imply.
+It Does Not Guarantee what consumers may infer from the wording.

 What Pasture-Raised Generally Promises

-- Outdoor access with a minimum space requirement, often cited as 108 square feet per bird.
+- Outdoor access with minimum space per bird, often around 108 square feet.

-- Standards for housing, perches, nesting boxes, and flock management.
+- Standards for housing, nesting, perches, and flock management.

 What Pasture-Raised Does Not Promise

-- A minimum omega-3 content unless separately labeled.
+- A minimum omega-3 level unless separately stated.

 Why Feed Changes Egg Nutrition